 Within 2 weeks on that anxiety prescription, I began to feel like myself again.
 Not drugged, like myself again.
 I felt like the medication was a bridge, bringing me back to the best version of myself.
 Laughter came so much more easily, social situations were enjoyable again, going to church was suddenly just not a big deal, and everything that had previously caused such a heightened mess of twisted stressors inside my heart didn't trigger that response anymore.

 Thank goodness for my husband, my steady rock, who has been holding my hand throughout this entire journey.
 My slow recovery process, my mess of emotions and my ugliest moments haven't scared him away in the slightest (at least not that he's let on!), and I am the luckiest woman in the world to have him as my partner.
 My mom has been like a fairy godmother angel, coming to help with my boys on days that were just bad.
 I couldn't have survived this past year without her encouragement, prayer and parenting input and support.
-It didn't hurt that she would also come by and clean my bathrooms, fold my laundry and take my boys on stroller walks so I could have a few minutes to myself, which I mostly spent updating this blog of mine.
+It didn't hurt that she would also come by and clean my bathrooms, fold my laundry and take my boys on stroller walks so I could have a few minutes to myself, which I mostly spent updating this little blog here.

 Basically, friends, it's been a messy journey.
 I'm not out of the woods yet.
 I have days where the chest pain returns for a few moments, but that is truly so rare now.
 Most of the time I am able to overcome pangs of anxiety when certain situations trigger it.
 I am so happy and free, and thanks to my incredible support system, I am blessed blessed blessed beyond what I deserve.
 Thanks for being part of my journey and taking the time to read this heart of mine.
 If you struggle with postpartum anxiety or depression, please talk to someone who can get you some real help!
 It is such a game changer, there is no reason to delay your healing.
 Today is your day for success and victory and whole-body healing!